-Despite the popular conception that plants are purifiers, plants have no detectable effect on particle or gas pollutants, according to the latest test data from real-world homes.
+Despite the popular conception that plants are purifiers, plants have a detectable effect on particle or gas pollutants, according to the latest test data from real-world homes.

 This entire Wikipedia entry is devoted to it.

 Let me claim some nerd cred.
 I read the original study–all of it.
 I found that the NASA study was done in small, completely sealed plexiglass containers surrounded by growing lights.
 For an idea of size, here’s what their setup looks like next to a stick figure version of myself.

 I’m not sure what your home is like, but that’s nothing like my home.
 In NASA’s defense, it’s a decent approximation of a spaceship.

 The NASA setup also has a key difference with our homes.
 They pumped in the chemical at the beginning, and then that was it.
 But in our homes, most sources of chemicals like formaldehyde constantly emit the chemicals.